-The mysterious Babylon—a harlot woman sitting on a scarlet beast (17:3)—is a key figure in the latter half of the book of Revelation.
-Dispensationalists generally believe that Babylon is a physical city which will dominate the nations of the world in the end time.
-Others believe Babylon is “the world” with its allure and resistance to God.
-In academic circles, where Revelation is not understood as a prophecy of the future, Babylon is seen as a code name for Rome.
-Others interpret Babylon as Religion, or the apostate Christian Church, or Roman Catholicism.
-This article first discusses her characteristics, proposes an identification and evaluates various alternative theories of her identity.
+Mysterious Babylon—a harlot woman sitting on a scarlet beast (17:3)—is a key figure in the latter half of the book of Revelation.
+Dispensationalists, generally, believe that Babylon is a LITERAL CITY that will dominate the nations of the world in the end-time.
+Others believe that Babylon is THE WORLD with its allure and resistance to God.
+In academic circles, where Revelation is not understood to be a prophecy of the future, Babylon is seen as a code name for ROME.
+Others interpret Babylon as RELIGION, or the APOSTATE CHRISTIAN CHURCH, or ROMAN CATHOLICISM.
+This article first discusses her characteristics, proposes an identification and then evaluates various alternative theories of her identity.

-But first, where does the name come from?
+But first, where does the name Babylon come from?

-Babylon is first found in Genesis 10 in the table of nations.
-When Moses traces the descendants of Ham, those responsible for a great deal of trouble for Israel throughout her history, he wrote:
+Babylon is first found in Genesis 10.
+When Moses traces the descendants of Ham, he wrote:

-The next chapter of Genesis (11:3 4) records the rebellion of the people of the same area (Shinar) against the plan of God, probably under the leadership of Nimrod (cf. 10:10).
+Genesis 11:3-4 records the rebellion of the people of Shinar against God’s plan.
 God’s command was to populate the whole world:

-This was the first attempt at world unity against God.
-God judged this act with the confusion of tongues to scatter the people around the world.
-Because of this the city was called Babel, which means confusion.
+This was the first recorded attempt at world unity against God.
+To scatter the people around the world, God judged this act with a confusion of tongues.
+Because of this, the city was called Babel, which means confusion.

 Nimrod’s kingdom combined civil and religious authority.
 Ancient records indicate that Nimrod had a wife named Semiramis who was the founder and first high priestess of the Babylonian mystery religion.
 She gave birth to a son named Tammuz, whom she claimed was conceived miraculously.
-This son was considered savior of his people and in effect was the first false Messiah—a counterfeit of God’s promise of a Savior (Genesis 3:15).
-The son was supposed to have been killed by a wild beast, but brought back to life.
+This son was considered to be the savior of his people and in effect was the first false Messiah—a counterfeit of God’s promise of a Savior (Gen. 3:15).
+This son was supposed to have been killed by a wild beast but was brought back to life.

 The religious system of Semiramis had many secret rites in the worship of its idols.
 Initiates were intoxicated to prepare them for what they would see, hear and do.
 These rites involved consecrated male and female prostitution and the most sordid sexual immorality carried out in connection with its idolatrous worship.

 This religious system, which began in Babel, became the mother and source of the pagan religions of the world.
-As the cult spread from one location to another the idol images varied, but they all contained one central feature, the worship of the goddess mother (who was called “the queen of heaven”) and her child, in pictures and images of a mother with a child in her arms.
+As the cult spread from one location to another, the idol images varied, but they all contained one central theme, namely the worship of the goddess-mother (called “the queen of heaven”) and her child, in pictures and images of a mother with a child in her arms.

 Babel was later called Babylon, located in the current Iraq, about 50 miles south of Baghdad on the Euphrates River.

-Babylon is mentioned 260 times in Scripture, and second only to Jerusalem.
+Babylon is mentioned 260 times in Scripture; second only to Jerusalem.
 These two cities are always seen in opposition to each other.

-Babylon’s greatest glory was during the time of the Chaldean king Nebuchadnezzar 600 years before Christ.
-To the Jews, Babylon was where they were exiled under Nebuchadnezzar (Jer.
-29:1), who invaded the land, destroyed the city of Jerusalem and the temple, and deported Judah’s king.
-From this point in history, there has not been a king from the line of David sitting on the throne of David in Jerusalem.
-So historically we see that Babylon begins as the place of man’s rebellion to gather the peoples of the world.
-But eventually Babylon takes away the land promised by God to His people, the Israelites.
+Babylon’s greatest glory was during the time of the Chaldean king Nebuchadnezzar; 600 years before Christ.
+To the Jews, Babylon was where they were exiled to under Nebuchadnezzar (Jer.
+29:1), who invaded their land, destroyed the city of Jerusalem and its temple, and deported Judah’s king.
+After this point in history, there has not been a king from the line of David on the throne of David in Jerusalem.
+So historically, we see that Babylon begins as the place of man’s rebellion to gather the peoples of the world, but eventually, Babylon took the land away that promised by God to His people, the Israelites.